Physics and Astronomy

 Many of these projects are interdisciplinary, involving mathematicians, computer scientists, biochemists and chemists working on the same projects.
 Others focus purely on physics, astronomy and cosmology.
 Still, others focus on decolonizing science.

-In addition to regular on-campus research opportunities, you can also do research off-campus through the Oak Ridge Science Semester and summer REU programs at Purdue University, the University of Michigan and the Ecole Polytechnique in Paris.
+In addition to a variety of on-campus research opportunities, you can also do research off-campus through summer REU programs at institutions like Purdue University, the University of Michigan and the Ecole Polytechnique in Paris.

 3-2 pre-professional engineering option